Cyber1ord/cyber1ord.github.io/README.md

-Here’s an example of a **GitHub README profile** tailored using the details provided:

----

 # 👋 Hi, I'm Adeyemo Raphael

 Welcome to my portfolio repository!
 I’m a **goal-oriented and creative professional** with a passion for **graphic design**, **UI/UX design**, and **web development**.
 My mission is to turn ideas into visually compelling and functional solutions that reflect the unique identity and objectives of each project.